 Criteria: Age 60 or older (50 or older for First Nations, Métis or Inuit) with one or more high risk comorbidities**

 *Immunocompromised patients under 18 years of age should consult with their specialist for consideration of treatment.
 Transplant patients should NOT be offered Paxlovid™ due to the potential for life-threatening drug interactions.

 ** High risk comorbidities include:

-If you have any questions about the eligibility status, additional information can be found in the Patient FAQ.
+If you have any questions about your eligibility status, more information can be found in the FAQs:

 If you have tested positive for COVID-19 and you believe you meet the eligibility criteria (above), please call your primary care practitioner.
 If you don’t have one, or your primary care practitioner isn’t prescribing Paxlovid yet, call the dedicated line at 1-844-343-0971 to find out if you qualify to receive treatment.
 Do not call 811.